 Using the postal system to deprive someone of honest services is considered mail fraud.
 But what does the term “honest services” mean?
 This scheme to deprive someone of honest services goes above and beyond trying to cheat someone out of money or property.
 This can be thought of as giving your word to someone and failing to follow through.
 For example, if you reward an item from an auction to your friend rather than the highest bidder, this would be considered fraud, violating honest services.

 You failed to fulfill your duty to the customer by delivering honest services when conducting business.
-Absolutely any method of mail used by the defendant to carry out this scheme is considered mail fraud.
+Any method of mail used by the defendant to carry out this scheme is considered mail fraud.
 Because this is a charge brought on by the prosecution, it is commonly known as the “prosecutor’s best friend.”

 If you’re facing federal charges and prosecutors are closing in, call Lowther | Walker to fight back.
 Our defense lawyers are available 24/7 to respond to your urgent case questions.